TWI - Training Within Industry

 Why was the TWI program created?

-The objective of the TWI program was the rapid development of new talented staff in order to achieve an increase in productivity, quality and occupational safety.
+The objective of the Training Within Industry program was the rapid development ,of new talented staff in order to achieve an increase in productivity, quality, and occupational safety.
 This program includes the development of three managerial skills, which are necessary in the work of leaders and experienced employees:

 • the ability to instruct employees and writing SOPs,